 But is this really beneficial to our children or have we just fallen for marketing hype?
 Have we elevated the iPad as a modern idol in which we place our trust and future hopes?

-Even Christian schools are doing this.
+Even "Christian" or church schools are doing this.
 Schools which will only employ Christian teachers are suddenly allowing this modern teaching tool, the iPad, to become a bigger part of and bigger teaching influence on our children than the teacher or parent is.

 Children are not mature enough, wise enough or disciplined enough to have devices which will open up our increasingly dark internet world to them with no restrictions.
 They will be tempted to use them inappropriately and rather than be an aid to their education they will just become a major distraction with music videos, games, social media use and pornography stealing their study time and potentially much of their young lives.